upday/upday.github.io/_posts/blog/2017-08-014-upday_architecture.md

 ### Our architecture today

 As a team of young developers who strive for challenges, we have evolved into our current setup where we have better small services.
-**but we never create a new microservice for the sake of creating a microservice**, only when there are reasons to go for a new one.
+**But we never create a new microservice for the sake of creating a microservice**, only when there are reasons to go for a new one.
 And this seems to work quite well for both, our developers and our product.

 Our *Android* app we serve has two main parts: